Tbrown1998/Retail-Sales-Analysis-Query-/README.md

 - **Data Visualization:** Power BI (Future Work)

 ### Data Source
-- The dataset used for this project is the "SQL - Retail Sales Analysis_utf" file, consisting of all sales made by the company.
+- The dataset used for this project consists of all sales transaction made by the Retail company.
 - Dataset was downloaded from [Kaggle](www.kaggle.com)

 ## Project Objectives